Demo Support

 Manufacturing master data management

-The impact of Internet of Things (IoT) and Industrial Internet of Things (IIoT)
+The Impact of Internet of Things (IoT) and Industrial Internet of Things (IIoT)

 More and more produced products are smart devices.
 This goes for household appliances, power tools, cars and much more.
 Thus, they are part of the Internet of Things (IoT) meaning that each instance of the product (each produced thing) has its own identity, with a specific configuration, with specific ownership and caretaker-ship and each thing is producing streams of data.
 This will considerably extend the reach of Data Management and will require your Master Data Management solution to be open towards business partners.